ashokreddy1613/Interview/Interview-Questions.md

 ### What is the output of sonarqube, how to fix if any smell code/vurnabilities found
 SonarQube outputs a detailed report with metrics like bugs, code smell, vulnerabilities, duplicaitions, code coverages.
 It also provides quality gate status that determines if the code meets predefined quality standards.

 When SonarQube flags code smells or vulnerabilities, I examine the specific rule that triggered it, refactor the code accordingly (e.g., modularizing long methods, removing hardcoded secrets, fixing security flaws), and then re-run the analysis to confirm the issue is resolved.
-This workflow helps ensure high-quality, maintainable, and secure code before deployment.”
+This workflow helps ensure high-quality, maintainable, and secure code before deployment."

 ### Where do you write the code/yaml file for pipeline
 I write our pipeline code in the root of the Git repository, using a `Jenkinsfile` for Jenkins or .yml files for GitLab/GitHub/Azure